Okalll/Password-locker/README.md

 This is a terminal driven application that enables creation of accounts and inputing credentials.

+## Prerequisites
+To install this project you need the following:
+* A Github account
+* A terminal
+* Python3.6

 ## Setup/Installation Requirements

 To start using this project use the following commands: